Truthful Fair Division without Free Disposal: Introduction

 With this motivation in mind, we consider in the present paper the problem of fairly and truthfully dividing heterogeneous resources \emph{without the free disposal assumption}.
 Not having the ability to throw away part of the resource makes the task of the mechanism more complicated.
-The reason is that even if the mechanism is only allowed to throw away parts that are not valued by any agent, this already prevents agents from gaining by not reporting parts of the resource that no other agent values, in the hope of getting those parts for free along with a larger share of the remaining parts.
+For example, with free disposal allowed, the mechanism can throw away parts that are not valued by any agent, thereby preventing an agent from gaining by not reporting parts of the resource for which she is the only one who has positive value, in the hope of getting some of those parts for free along with a larger share of the remaining parts.
 As Chen et al. \cite{CLPP13} noted, getting rid of the free disposal assumption adds ``significant complexity'' to the problem, since the mechanism would have to specify exactly how to allocate parts that no agent desires.
 The same group of authors also gave an example illustrating that removing the assumption can be problematic even in the special case of two agents with very simple valuations.
 Indeed, could it be that there is an impossibility result once we dispose of free disposal?